punxaphil/maxi-media-player/README.md

 hidePlayerControlShuffleButton: true # default is false, hides player control track shuffle mode button.
 hidePlayerControlPowerButton: true # default is false, hides player control power button if media player TURN_ON feature is enabled.
 This setting does nothing if media player TURN_ON feature is not supported.
 showVolumeUpAndDownButtons: true # default is false, shows buttons for increasing and decreasing volume
+showFastForwardAndRewindButtons: true # default is false, shows fast forward and rewind buttons
+fastForwardAndRewindStepSizeSeconds: 60 # default is 15 seconds
 labelWhenNoMediaIsSelected: 'No media selected'
 labelForTheAllVolumesSlider: 'All volumes'
 mediaArtworkOverrides: # Show your own selected artwork if certain rules match